AMERICAN RABBIT HOUND ASSOCIATION

 B.

-To qualify as Grand Rabbit Champion a hound must
+Grand Rabbit Champion a hound must have at least

 1 of which must be a state,